 - The measures of Axis III (Quality of life in rural regions and rural economy) and Axis IV (LEADER) are connected in many aspects to the regional operational programmes (ROP).
 The measures aimed at rural development targets, in particular, local capacity increase, a strengthening of local partnerships, shall be implemented in connection with the comprehensive programme aimed at the micro-regions with multiple disadvantages.
 The implementation of the LEADER programme takes place in close coordination with the comprehensive programme, where the special considerations of the most disadvantaged micro-regions receive particular attention. - In relation to the development of micro-enterprises, the Regional OPs do not support investments in connection with the production or processing of agricultural products listed in Annex I of the EC Treaty (consolidated version, 1997).
 Enterprises or individual entrepreneurs that generate over 50% of their net annual revenue from agricultural activities are not eligible for support under the micro-enterprise development schemes of the ROPs.
-In addition to the above two demarcations, investments of micro-enterprises implemented in settlements where the population densitiy does not exceed 100 inhabitants/km2 and/or the number of residents does not exceed 5000 are not eligible for support from the ROPs. - In relation to tourism development projects, the ROPs support the development of accommodation classified as commercial accommodation along with the related tourism services excluding agro-tourism as defined in the NHRDP17.
-The ROPs support developments related to destination management, attractions and the connecting infrastructure, as well as tourism related to wine regions, and gastronomy.
+In addition to the above two demarcations, investments of micro-enterprises implemented in settlements where the population density does not exceed 100 inhabitants/km2 and/or the number of residents does not exceed 5000 are not eligible for support from the ROPs. - In relation to tourism development projects, the ROPs support the development of accommodation classified as commercial accommodation along with the related tourism services excluding agro-tourism as defined in the NHRDP.
+The ROPs support developments related to destination management, attractions and the connecting infrastructure, as well as tourism related to wine regions, and gastronomy. - With regard to wine tourism, the operational programmes of the regions support the beneficiaries of the NHRDP measures "Encouragement of tourism activities" (Article 55) and "Diversification into non-agricultural activities" (Article 53) if the aid applied for exceeds 100,000 Euros.
+For wine tourism developments below the 100,000 Euro limit, support is provided from the NHRDP in the framework of the two measures referred above.

-17 The NHRDP defines agro-tourism based on Article 59 of Act CXVII/1995 on personal income tax.
+&lt;sup>17 The NHRDP defines agro-tourism based on Article 59 of Act CXVII/1995 on personal income tax.
 Tourism services related to agro-tourism include fishing, game, forest and horse-riding tourism within the sphere of settlements as defined by population density (<100 inhabitants/km2) and population (< 5000).